YOU CAN READ THE COLLECTED BLOGS BELOW

 In the end, he tells Timothy to hold fast to the word of God.
 Holding fast to the Scriptures is the one trustworthy means of living life under the Lordship of Jesus Christ.
 By way of the word, Timothy can guide and direct himself and others.
 He can be rebuked by God and honor God and the same goes for people around him.
 He can help others and himself conform to the living way of King Jesus.

-Timothy is to take serious that he will be judged by his preaching the message… even if it is troublesome to do so.
-A time would come when people caught up in the world wold not listen to God truth.
-I take it Paul thinks it will be in Timothy’s life (or perhaps for those Timothy teaches) when people will not listen to the true word of God.
+Timothy is to take seriously that he will be judged by his preaching the message… even if it is troublesome to do so.
+A time would come when people caught up in the world would not listen to God’s truth.
+I take it Paul thinks it will be in Timothy’s life (or perhaps for those that Timothy teaches) when people will not listen to the true word of God.

 Paul knows his days are numbered.
 He knows with his death others will move in to fill the void of his earthly presence.
 Nevertheless, Paul tells Timothy his authority is in the Word of God.
 He is to abide in nothing other than the Word.
 He is to tell others to do the same.

-Therefore, those who seek a pleasure filled lifestyle will follow false teachings.
-Those that long for the appearing of Jesus will follow God’s Word as passed on to all through the apostles such as Paul.
+Therefore, those who seek a pleasure-filled lifestyle will follow false teachings.
+Those that long for the appearance of Jesus will follow God’s Word as passed on to all through the apostles such as Paul.